chrisruffalo/gudgeon/docs/CONFIG.md

 second is to serve the consumer -> group -> lists -> resolver chain.
 Understanding the chain of events for a connection request is the cornerstone for creating the configuration.

+## Common Rules
+In Gudgeon there are a few common rules for all the different types of configuration:
+* If an element is named that name **must** be unique within the list of all the other elements of the same type.
+You cannot have two resolvers named "google" but having a group *and* resolver named "google" is fine.
+* Elements are processed in order from the top to the bottom.
+Resolvers, consumers, groups all will be matched/processed/evaluated in that order.

 ## Basic Configuration
 In this section we take a look at a simple configuration file and show how it can be changed or expanded to match your use case.
 This configuration is very basic.